View related sites

 You are here:

-You get hands-on teaching practice and observation of experienced teachers, applying your learning in the classroom with English language learners.
+The CELTA course covers the principles of effective teaching, and gives you a range of teaching techniques and practical experience.
+You get hands-on teaching practice and observation of experienced teachers, and you’ll apply your learning by delivering communicative teaching with English language learners.

 You will be assessed throughout the course and there is no final examination.
 The two types of assessment are: